kyegomez/SelfExtend/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

-# SelfExtend
+# SelfExtendAttn
-Implementation of SelfExtend from the paper "LLM Maybe LongLM: Self-Extend LLM Context Window Without Tuning" from Pytorch and Zeta.
+Implementation of SelfExtendAttn from the paper "LLM Maybe LongLM: Self-Extend LLM Context Window Without Tuning" from Pytorch and Zeta.
 This implementation is based mostly on the pseudocode listed in Algorithm 1 in page 4

 # Install
-`pip install selfextend`
+`pip install SelfExtendAttn`

 ## Usage